 WARNING!!
-Read the entire instruction sheet included with this battery.
 Failure to follow all instructions could cause permanent damage to the battery and its surroundings, and cause bodily harm!

-- ONLY use a Li-Po approved charger.
-NEVER use a NiCd/NiMH peak charger! - NEVER charge in excess of 4.20V per cell.

-- ONLY charge through the "charge" lead.
-NEVER charge through the "discharge" lead. - · NEVER charge at currents greater than 1C. - · ALWAYS set charger's output volts to match battery volts. - · ALWAYS charge in a fireproof location. - NEVER trickle charge. - NEVER allow the battery temperature to exceed 150°F (65°C). - NEVER disassemble or modify pack wiring in any way or puncture cells. - NEVER discharge below 2.5V per cell.
+- ONLY use a LiPo approved charger.
+NEVER use a NiCd/NiMH peak charger! - NEVER charge in excess of 4.20V per cell. - ONLY charge through the "charge" lead.
+NEVER charge through the "discharge" lead. - NEVER charge at currents greater than 1C. - ALWAYS set charger's output volts to match battery volts. - ALWAYS charge in a fireproof location. - NEVER trickle charge. - NEVER allow the battery temperature to exceed 50°F (65°C). - NEVER disassemble or modify pack wiring in any way or puncture cells. - NEVER discharge below 2.5V per cell. - NEVER place on combustible materials or leave unattended during charge or discharge. - ALWAYS KEEP OUT OF REACH OF CHILDREN.